arkanelinux/arkdep/README.md

 ```
 The image name is used to find the actual image, users can also manually refer to a version with `arkdep deploy customlinux customlinux_v1.0`

-The compression method is flexible, any compression method tar can ifner is supported.
+The compression method is flexible, any compression method tar can infer is supported.
 Some examples being `xz`, `gz` and `zst`.

 The sha1sum is used to ensure the file was downloaded properly.